elucian/bee/syntax/overview.md

 ## Functions

-Bee functions are named expressions that can return a single result:
+Functions are named expressions that can return result:

 **syntax**
 ```